ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/32481eb9-60da-4a4d-b76e-39b1dae3d715)

 Next, to turn this "blank" (so to speak) server into an Active Directory server, first click on "Add roles and features".
 For the "Before You Begin", "Installation Type", and "Server Selection" pages, select "Next".
 When you then arrive at the "Server Roles" page, you will see a long list of potential services that you could configure to run on your server.
-We are concerned with **Active Directory Domain Services**, so that is what we'll select from the list:
+We are concerned with **Active Directory Domain Services**, so that is what we'll select:

 ![image](https://github.com/user-attachments/assets/09da0585-46b7-4246-8eb5-9505ab770b1e)

 Upon selecting its check mark to enable the features, a pop-up window will appear asking to add additional features that are needed for Active Directory.
 Click "Add Features" then "Next" back in the original window.
-For the "Features" and "AD DS" pages select "Next" and then within the Confirmation page, check the option for automatic restart:
+For the "Features" and "AD DS" pages select "Next" and within the Confirmation page, check the option for automatic restart:

 ![image](https://github.com/user-attachments/assets/d836a7dd-086b-4fa9-a6f4-fbcd15709722)